Lifetime Fitness Jobs | Health Club and Wellness Careers

 Lifetime Fitness, often branded simply as Life Time, was founded in 1992 and is headquartered in Chanhassen, Minnesota.
 Over the years, it has grown into one of the most recognized names in health and wellness, with more than 150 athletic and country clubs across the United States and Canada.
 These locations offer a wide range of services, from fitness equipment and group classes to spas, cafes, child care centers, and even co-working spaces.
 What makes Lifetime stand out is its focus on long-term health rather than just short-term workouts.

 The company positions itself as a lifestyle brand, offering members everything from personalized training to on-site chiropractic care.
 Lifetime’s facilities are often built on large campuses with indoor and outdoor pools, studios, and full-service cafes, blending luxury with fitness.
 It also offers digital memberships and virtual training options, making it relevant even outside of its club locations.
-Backed by strong branding, expansion into corporate wellness, and a growing demand for personalized health services, it continues to evolve beyond traditional fitness, creating job opportunities in areas that include health, hospitality, technology, and service.
+It is backed by strong branding, expansion into corporate wellness, and a growing demand for personalized health services.

 Types of Jobs